seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 her, she hath such a celerity in dying.

 **MARK ANTONY**
-She is cunning past man’s thought.
+She is cunning past man's thought.

 *Exit ALEXAS*